stellatedicosahedron/language-learner/README.md

 venv\Scripts\activate
 ```

-Whenever you want to deactivate the virtual environment, you can simply enter "deactivate" into the console.
+Whenever you want to deactivate the virtual environment, you can simply enter "deactivate" into the command line.

 Then, with the virtual environment activated, you can download the project dependencies: